 Receiving an Alert Notification

-Your alert notification will include a link to the alert tile’s dashboard as well as options to unfollow or, depending on your permissions, edit the alert.
+Your alert email notification includes the value that triggered the alert, a visualization of the dashboard tile and a link to the alert tile’s dashboard, as well as options to unfollow or, depending on your permissions, edit the alert.
 If you choose to unfollow the alert, you will be removed from the alert’s recipient list and will no longer receive notifications when the alert is triggered.
 If you unsubscribe on behalf of a group email address, no group members will receive that alert notification.